captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-You can’t heal me -- I won’t be healed.
+You can’t heal me—I won’t be healed.

 ---